auxfuse/Milestone2/README.md

 I have obtained since the last Milestone submission, and is my own custom version of a keyboard typing skills game I played as a child/young teen, (of which I can only vaguely remember now on our old family HP PC in the early 2000s and can't remember the name of).

-### Technologies & Tools Used.
-* HTML ~ main language used to structure the single-page application of the game and the user HUD.
-* CSS ~ styling language used to format and visually build upon the accompanying HTML.
-* Javasctipt ~ custom vanilla Javascript used to create the game functionality and accompanying game dynamic game elements.
-* <a href="https://getbootstrap.com/"> Bootstrap Framework</a> ~ Used as the core structuring layout building blocks of the website, ensuring mobile-frist design and responsive size display.
-* Some additional <a href="https://getbootstrap.com/docs/4.3/getting-started/introduction/#js">Imported Javascript & JQuery</a> ~ For the Modal and Responsive Navbar expand & collapse functionality.
-* <a href="https://www.jetbrains.com/pycharm/">PyCharm IDE</a> ~ PyCharm was used as the preferred IDE for this project.
-* PyCharm built-in Terminal ~ Used to commit to local repository and further push to Github Repo ensuring adequate version controlling throughout the life-cycle of the project build.
-* <a href="https://git-scm.com/">Git</a> ~ Installed on local device and integrated to PyCharm as a Plugin to enable version controlling.
-* <a href="https://github.com/auxfuse/Milestone1">Github</a> ~ Used to host the deployed website and repository of all previous versions of the build.
-* <a href="https://mycolor.space/">ColorSpace</a> ~ Used to find complimentary color schemes used throughout the game of my primary logo color.
-* <a href="http://eye-dropper.kepi.cz/">Eye Dropper (Color Picker)</a> ~ Open Source Google Chrome Extension used to obtain hexadecimal/rgba/hsl values of colours.
-Built by Kepi (<a href="https://github.com/kepi">Kepi's Github</a>)
-* <a href="https://www.pexels.com/">Pexels</a> ~ Online Free stock imagery.
-Used for providing 4 out of the 5 background images used to match the game's theme.
-* <a href="https://tinypng.com/">Tinypng.com</a> ~ Used to compress the background images without affecting image quality/integrity.
-* Google Chrome DevTools ~ Used to test the individual custom javascript functions, the responsiveness of the single-page application, and the CSS visuals, aswell as debugging for errors.
-* <a href="https://balsamiq.com/">Balsamiq</a> ~ Used for the creation of my pre-build wireframes showing the main elements and differences in size of same through small to large screen sizes.
-* <a href="https://realfavicongenerator.net/">Favicon Generator</a> ~ Used to create favicon from custom Logo I created for the project.

-### Deployment.
-This single-page application Game was developed in PyCharm IDE and version controlling was utilised via local (git) and online (github) repository technologies.

-Deploying this single-page application Game was acheived through Github pages by:
-* Selecting the Repository from my list in the Github Dashboard.
-* Navigating to <i>"Settings"</i> and to the <i>"Github Pages"</i> section.
-* From the <i>"Source"</i> section, click on the dropdown and select the the "Master Branch" from the associated list.
-* Once <i>"Master Branch"</i> is selected, the page will auto-refresh and navigate the user to the top of the page with a visual ribbon display detailing <i>"Github pages source saved</i>, indicating the success of the deployement.
-* The link to the website can then be found under the <i>"Github Pages"</i> section, with a ribbon notification stating:<br> __"Your site is published at "https://auxfuse.github.io/Milestone2/index.html".__

-To clone the website:
-* Select the Repository from the Github Dashboard.
-* Click on the <i>"Clone or download"</i> green button located above and to the right of the File Structure table.
-* Click on the <i>"clipboard icon"</i> to the right of the Git URL to copy the web URL of the Clone.
-* Open your preferred Integrated Development Environment (IDE) and navigate to the terminal window.
-* Change the directory to where you want to clone the repository too.
-(In the case of PyCharm the directory path can be found through the <i>"Navigate"</i> tab).
-* Paste the Git URL copied from above and click <i>"Ok"</i>.
-(Again in the case of PyCharm once you click <i>"clone"</i>, Git Root mapping will be automatically set to the project Root directory).

----
----

 ## User Experience